Tejas-Gawali/SavorySecrets/README.md

-# FoodChef
+# Savory Secrets

-FoodChef is built uisng React.js.
+Savory Secrets is built uisng React.js.
 One can browse for recipes they want.
 It consist of multiple cuisine types like Indian, Italian, American Thai and Japanese.
 This app also has a search option by which you can search for any recipes you want.
 It gives you detailed information about the ingredients needed to cook and also provide with the Nutritions content.